bsmith89/human-gut-diversity-manuscript/manuscript.md

 Negative pleiotropy between the ability to grow on different substrates directly explains resource specialization.
-Besides those based on environmental and trophic trade-offs, an entire suite of coexistance mechanisms, some of which will be described here, depend on more abstract correlations between species traits.
+Besides those based on environmental and trophic trade-offs, an entire suite of coexistence mechanisms, some of which will be described here, depend on more abstract correlations between species traits.